Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 The PROFILE file updates the PMSEARCHLIST so that it can call Transfer CFT commands from anywhere.
 It also contains PARAM and DEFINE entries, which are mandatory before using certain Transfer CFT commands such as CFTUTLX.

-Before creating a NETBATCH attachment- set, you must call the PROFILE.
+Before creating a NETBATCH attachment-set, you must call the PROFILE.

 ### Access CFTUTIL